barc/backbone.giraffe/src/docs/collectionView.md

 # Giraffe.Contrib.CollectionView

-This example details how to use the [`Giraffe.Contrib`](https://github.com/barc/backbone.giraffe/blob/master/dist/backbone.giraffe.contrib.js) to implement views for a collection of fruits with the CollectionView and ModelView design pattern.
+This example details how to use [`Giraffe.Contrib`](https://github.com/barc/backbone.giraffe/blob/master/dist/backbone.giraffe.contrib.js) to implement views for a collection of fruits with the __Contrib.CollectionView__ and `ModelView` design pattern.

 :::BEGIN Example